apache/cordova-docs/docs/en/edge/guide/platforms/ios/index.md

 includes the iOS 6 SDK (Software Development Kit).
 To submit apps to the Apple App Store℠ requires the latest versions of the Apple tools.

-You can test many of the Cordova features using the iOS simulator installed with the iOS SDK and Xcode, but you need an actual device to fully test all of the app's device features before submitting to the App Store.
+You can test many of the Cordova features using the iOS emulator installed with the iOS SDK and Xcode, but you need an actual device to fully test all of the app's device features before submitting to the App Store.
 The device must have at least iOS 5.x installed, the